There's a lot more to Siem Reap than temples

 One can also do horseback trail rides and horse cart rides with The Happy Ranch.
 Another company, Buffalo Trails also offers oxen cart rides through the countryside plus a few other alternative experiences including homestays.

-There are three companies I know of that offer off-road 'adventure' activities: Hidden Cambodia, Dancing Roads and Quad Adventure Cambodia.
+There are several companies I know of that offer off-road 'adventure' activities by dirt bikes, scooters and/or quads: Cambodia Trails, Khmer Ways, Hidden Cambodia, Dancing Roads and Quad Adventure Cambodia.
 One of our past guests enjoyed his experience with Dancing Roads.
 Beyond that I have no idea if these off-road adventures are environmentally responsible or sensitive to the rural communities they ride through.
 The quad bikes which run through local communities on a daily basis are not without controversy as you can see by reading entry numbers 9 to 12 on a recent Tripadvisor discussion.

 * THE INNER YOU

-Those who may like to give some attention to the inner self can check out the yoga, meditation, pilates or a chat with a Buddhist monk all offered at the Singing Tree Cafe.
+Those who may like to give some attention to the inner self can check out the yoga, meditation, pilates or a chat with a Buddhist monk all offered at the Peace Cafe.
+There are also several other places that offer yoga and/or meditation: Navutu Dreams; Angkor Bodhi Tree; Angkor Zen; Hariharalaya Yoga and Meditation Retreat Center and The Siem Reap Hostel offers yoga and Pilates classes.
+For those with a deep interest in Buddhism who would like to experience and learn the life of a monk or nun, you should check out this article, Monk for a Week, about just such an opportunity offered by Angkor Bodhi Tree.
 And depending on your hotel or guesthouse, no vacation is complete without some relaxed downtime at the pool or enjoying one of the many fine spas the city has to offer.

 * SOAR LIKE AN EAGLE